 Payment history is the top factor for credit scores; it accounts for 35% of your score.
 If you want to raise your credit score, start paying all your bills on time.
 When you catch up on payments, make sure you keep it that way.

 It’s easy to forget due dates on bills, but you can avoid this problem by making automatic payments.
 Or set up payment reminders on your cell phone to ensure you never miss a payment.
+When you need to change your car parts try get it in discount rate and save money on purchasing.
+You can check Tire Rack discount coupon for a better deal.

 Cell phone and utility bills don’t usually get reported.
 But you could get a credit lift for paying such bills on time if you use Experian Boost.